 Readers were asking for it & I like to give my readers what they want.

 So What Went Wrong?

-On October 30th, more than 10 months after publishing my backlink checkers post they terminated my affiliate account without warning.
+On October 30th, more than 10 months after publishing my case study to find the best backlink checker they terminated my affiliate account without warning.

 I was pretty shocked by that, I was under the impression we had a great relationship!

 As you can see I copied Jeremy into the reply and even used my bestest /sadface